You think to yourself, I’ll do that–take action–when I feel more “ready.”

-I’ll do that when it feels a bit safer.
+In other words, you’ll do it when it feels safer.

 I know that it can feel tempting to go this route.
 Certainly, it seems easier to tell ourselves that when we put X,Y, and Z into place, things will be different.